claudiu-bele/Mesh-Data-Model/README.md

 - `created`: DateTime, can be string repr or int
 - `updated`: DateTime, can be string repr or int

+### Tag references (since Mesh 1.0)
+Tag references are references to tags from any data type, supports worlds
+- `id`: Text, the following are ids used by the system and are already included with the app
+- `tagId`: Text matching `Tag.id` for the tag we want to reference
+- `name`: Text, the name
+- `colorString`: Text, Color as a string (currently accepts ints)
+- `iconUrl` : Text, icon Url
+#### Optional
+- `description` : Text, can be markdown
+- `userId`: Text matching `User.id`.
+For backups it will be the user's id, for public use "public"
+- `created`: DateTime, can be string repr or int
+- `updated`: DateTime, can be string repr or int
+- `nodeId`: Text matching `Node.id` if we want to tie the tag to a node
+- `linkId`: Text matching `Link.id` if we want to tie the tag to a link
+- `nodeTypeId`: Text matching `NodeType.id` if we want to tie the tag to a node type
+- `linkTypeId`: Text matching `LinkType.id` if we want to tie the tag to a link type
+- `worldId`: Text matching `World.id` if we want to tie the tag to a world

 ## Layer -1 (architecture)
 ### Node types
 The types of which concepts/ideas can be made